holyslav/esp8266_dir2spiffs/README.md

 # SPIFFS example

-Unlike the example from the ESP-RTOS-SDK, added spiffs auto-generation of a binary file based on the data folder, modified the RTOS-SDK so that the binary file is automatically added to the list of loader files
+Modified spiffs example from ESP-RTOS-SDK.
+Added auto-generation of a binary image of a partition based on a folder with data, while the size for the image is automatically taken from partitions.csv.
+To work, you need either my fork of the SDK, https://github.com/holyslav/ESP8266_RTOS_SDK, or if the pull request is accepted, then you can take the official version.

 ## How to use example
 ```
-./rebuild.sh && ./flash.sh && ./monitor.sh
+Write your code in the main folder, add your spiffs files to the data folder.
+Call `script/flash.sh` and your project, along with the files from the data folder, will be loaded into esp memory.
+You can also upload the program and storage separately via scripts/flash-app.sh and scripts/flash-storage.sh, respectively
 ```

 ### Hardware required